 Why we picked the Nintendo Switch:

-Most recently, Nintendo even released a virtual reality kit built from Labo, letting younger players enjoy the world of VR while also creating new gadgets to use on the system.
+Nintendo even released a virtual reality Labo kit, letting younger players enjoy the world of VR and create new gadgets to use on the system in an extremely affordable way.
 It makes use of the Switch’s built-in screen rather than a dedicated headset, making it one of the most “Nintendo” products we’ve seen in a long time.
+And for those who miss the Wii Fit days, there is even a great workout experience in the form of Ring Fit Adventure, an RPG that doubles as a great time for burning calories.